sriksmachi/sriksmachi/README.md

 ### Hi there 👋

+I'm Srikanth Machiraju an Architect at [Microsoft](https://www.microsoft.com/en-in), Published Author and Research Student.
+I'm currently learning distributed machine learning and Artifical intelligence.
+I create a blend of my expertise in building cloud native solutions with AI / ML to create innovate products.
+I also write articles on [linked-in](https://www.linkedin.com/in/vishsrik/) and [towards datascience](https://medium.com/@vishwanath.srikanth) related to cloud native architecture and datascience.

+Here are some of the books I authored.

+📫 How to reach me:
+Write to vishwanath.srikanth@mail.com

+👯 I’m looking to collaborate on research work related to reinforcement learning.

+⚡ Fun fact:
+I'm actually not that busy as it appears :)

 <!--
 **sriksmachi/sriksmachi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.